awsdocs/aws-iot-docs/developerguide/reserved-topics.md

 | $aws/things/thingName/shadow | Unnamed \(classic\) shadow |
 | $aws/things/thingName/shadow/name/shadowName | Named shadow |

-To create a complete topic, select the *ShadowTopicPrefix* for the type of shadow to which you want to refer, replace *thingName*, and *shadowName* if applicable, with their corresponding values, and then append that with the topic stub as shown in the following table\.
+To create a complete topic, select the *ShadowTopicPrefix* for the type of shadow to which you want to refer, replace *thingName* and if applicable, *shadowName*, with their corresponding values, and then append that with the topic stub as shown in the following table\.
 Remember that topics are case sensitive\.

 | Topic | Client operations allowed | Description |